sassoftware/devsascom-rest-api-samples/DecisionManagement/modelManagement.md

 * The `sourceUri` argument is the URI of the model that is to be published.

-* The `publishLevel` argument indicates the publish level from where the model is being published.
+* The `publishLevel` argument indicates the publishing level from where the model is being published.
 Valid values are "`model`" or "`project`".

   Here are some examples:
-  - If you publish models from a project version within the SAS Model Manager web application, the publish level is "`model`".
+  - If you publish models from a project version within the SAS Model Manager web application, the publishing level is "`model`".
-  - If you publish models of a project from the Projects category list within the SAS Model Manager web application, the publish level is "`project`".
+  - If you publish models of a project from the Projects category list within the SAS Model Manager web application, the publishing level is "`project`".

 ```
 POST /publish?force=true